gavinballard/mpk-codechallenge/readme.md

 ##How to submit##
-* If you forked this project just push your changes and send an email with the url to your public fork or make sure to invite us so we can view your private project.
-Or send your project **without** node or bower dependencies as a zipped file to emil@medicinpriser.se
+* If you forked this project just push your changes and send an email with the url to your public fork or make sure to invite us so we can view your private project. **Alternatively**, send your project **without** node or bower dependencies as a zipped file to emil@medicinpriser.se

 ##What happens next##
-Give us a few days to look through your code and we will arrange for a 2nd interview where we will go through the code to learn more about the decisions you made and why.
-So make sure you are prepared to answer questions about your code during this 2nd interview.
+We'll take a few days to look through your code.
+After that, we will arrange for a second interview, where we will go through the code with you to learn more about the decisions you made and why.
+For this second interview, make sure you're prepared to answer questions about your code.

 ##Troubleshooting##